What is an S/MIME email certificate?

 Why should you encrypt your e-mails?

-1. reduced likelihood of interception or intrusion while the email is being transmitted from your account to the recipient.
+The four main benefits are:1. reduced likelihood of interception or intrusion while the email is being transmitted from your account to the recipient.

 2. authentication for the recipient, as your signature is attached to each email, so there is less opportunity for email spoofing and phishing attacks.